Plantagenet Of Lancaster

 The new king revived his great- grandfather King Edward III's claim to the French throne and after negotiations with his French counterpart had broken down, led an English army into France in 1415, renewing what later came to be known as the Hundred Years War.
 While preparations were being made for the invasion of France, the kings cousin, Richard Plantagenet, Earl of Cambridge entered into a conspiracy with Henry Scrope, 3rd Baron Scrope of Masham, and Sir Thomas Grey to depose the king, and place his late wife Anne's brother, Edmund Mortimer, 5th Earl of March, on the throne.
 On 31st July Edmund Mortimer revealed the plot to the King, and further served on the commission which condemned Cambridge to death.
 Although Cambridge pleaded with the King for clemency, he was beheaded on 5 August 1415.

-Henry V 'let loose the dogs of war' and landing in France unopposed, he took the town of Harfleur, he then sent the Dauphin a message offering to settle their quarrel for the French throne by single combat, which was declined.
+Henry V 'let loose the dogs of war' and landing in France unopposed, with the aid of his brother Thomas Duke of Clarence, he took the town of Harfleur, he then sent the Dauphin a message offering to settle their quarrel for the French throne by single combat, which was declined.
 Henry marched his army up to English Calais, a remnant of Edward III's conquests.
 Food was in short supply and a French prisoner informed the English that the ford over the Somme had been staked and guarded by a large French blockade.
 To add to the king's considerable troubles, dysentery, that scourge of medieval soldiers, was rife in his army.
 Henry's small army was now in a very precarious position, all bridges across the river had been smashed or heavily defended, but a way across was eventually discovered.
 Between the English army and their destination of Calais a massive French army lay in waiting.

 The Battle of Agincourt